Dealing with heat exhaustion and heatstroke

 Many fan heaters also have a ‘cool’ setting, meaning it will be fit for purpose throughout the year.
 Make sure the unit is easy to use and that you can comfortably reach the controls.
 The only downside is that fans don’t actually generate cold air.
 They simply recirculate air around the room.
 This means that if the room is already at high temperature, it may not make that much of a difference.

-For more information, read the Which?
-Home & garden electric heaters guidance – although they’re focused on keeping you warm, some heaters also have cool settings.
+For more information, read the electric heaters guidance on Which?
+Home & garden – although they’re focused on keeping you warm, some heaters also have cool settings.
 For full reviews and recommended Best Buys for combined hot and cool heaters, Which? members can log in to our Best Buy electric heaters.

 Smart thermostatic devices